 We usually pay our bill once in a billing cycle.
 However, paying your bills in advance can help increase your credit score.
 If you can afford to make two payments in a month, do it so you can lower your credit utilization.
 A credit utilization ratio is also a significant number in calculating your credit score.

-Credit score companies will calculate it by adding all your balances from your credit card at any given time and divide the amount by the total credit limit.
+Credit score companies will calculate it by adding all your balances from your credit card at any given time and divide the amount by your total credit limit.
+Utilizing a large portion of your credit can be a red flag to lenders.
+They may think you are strapped a bit too thin and could miss repayments.
 Another way you can lower your utilization ratio is not closing your unused account- or any account, for that matter.
 Even if it is unused, as long as it does not cost you, keep it open.
 If you have below 30% utilization ratio, it is easier for the lenders to approve your loan application.